-A heartbreaking tale of lovers desperately trying their war-stricken home.
-The grief and darkness flow through every page that when the light comes, all you can do is cry.
+A heartbreaking tale of lovers desperately trying to flee from their war-stricken home.
+The grief and darkness flow through every page, so that when the light comes, all you can do is cry.

 The incredible thing about this book is that you travel with Nuri and Afra.
 You feel Nuri’s numbness to the world around him, and you feel Afra’s love and pain.
 The numbness and depression were so heavy that I could feel my heart sink whenever he refused to give Afra the affection she desperately needed and deserved.
 I could feel my heart sink when it became clear his son was the only thing keeping him alive, even though he was gone.